 Uy Epistola, Rea;Tucker Landesman and Paola Adriázola 2020

 Local governments in the Philippines use their local climate action plans—and the planning and coordination processes behind them—as a collaborative tool to drive transformative actions on the ground.
 Despite the existence of an elaborate local planning scheme that municipalities are required to follow, a siloed approach continues to be the norm in several areas of the country, which represents a major challenge to effective and collaborative climate action planning at the local level.
-Cross-sector coordination was improved by the Climate Change Commission (CCC) taking over a role as intermediary between national agencies and local government.
-But the CCC does not yet have the full capacity to fulfil this role and effectively facilitate two-way communication.
+Ormoc City has turned things around.
+The city uses its climate planning process as a means for achieving improved governance, honed technical capacity, and participatory citizen engagement.
+This study gives insight into how exactly Ormoc is doing it.

 Orindi, Victor; Hausner Kitali Wendo, Tucker Landesman, Paola Adriázola and Lisa Strauch 2020

-Kenya has pioneered a climate change governance mechanism to increase finance for local climate action.
-The County Climate Change Fund (CCCF) consists of climate legislation enacted by county governments and a county-controlled fund that finances climate projects identified and prioritised by local communities.
-Originally designed by a multi-stakeholder coalition with the aim to increase capacity for local development planning and climate change adaptation in some of Kenya’s most vulnerable regions, the CCCF evolved to encompass mitigation measures and effectively influenced national climate policy.
-The CCCF is a key component in a comprehensive national planning and financing framework that strengthens capacity and channels money from international and national sources to community-driven climate action priorities.
-Successful and sustainable CCCFs ensure local ownership and guarantee an annual budget drawn from counties own-funds.
+The Kenyan County Climate Change Fund (CCCF) consists of climate legislation enacted by county governments and a county-controlled fund that finances climate projects identified and prioritised by local communities.
+Originally designed by a multi-stakeholder coalition with the aims to increase capacity for local development planning and channeling climate finance to some of Kenya’s most vulnerable regions, the CCCF evolved to encompass mitigation measures and effectively influenced national climate policy.
+The CCCFs are now a key component in a comprehensive national planning and financing framework that strengthens capacity and channels finance to community-driven climate action priorities.
+This study presents the very practical elements that can make this strategy successful.

 Strauch, Lisa; Tucker Landesman and Marcus Andreas 2019